SUVX24-Chas-IoT-Team-7/wateringbuddy/docs/manual.md

 The setup process is divided up into steps below:

 1. Put the soilmoisture sensor into a pot of choice.
-2. Power on the Arduino using a 5V power supply via USB-C
+2. Power on the Arduino using a 5V power supply via USB-C or using a 9V battery.
 3. Put the UV sensor facing out of the window

 ## Operation